 Cynthia McGary Richardson (1847-1915), daughter of John Richardson and Nancy Hester;

-died January 24, 1917 in Pogo, Franklin County, Alabama; buried at the
+died January 24, 1917 (aged 80) in Pogo, Franklin County, Alabama; buried at the

-James Cemetery

-Thomas Enoch James, Daniel Jonson James, Alfred Clark James, Elias Wilson James,
+James, Thomas Enoch James, Daniel Jonson James, Alfred Clark James, Elias Wilson

-Alice James and Jim A. James.
+Modena Alice James and Jim A. James.

 4. William Anderson James: born 1836 in Franklin County, Alabama; married 1886

-in Franklin County, Alabama to Catherine J. Willis (1838-1918); died January 14,
+in Franklin County, Alabama to Catherine J. Willis (1838-1918), daughter of Andrew

-1912 in Franklin County, Alabama; buried at Mount Zion Cemetery, Franklin County, Alabama; known children include:
+buried at Mount Zion Cemetery, Franklin County, Alabama; known children include:

 5. Rachel James: born circa 1840 in Franklin County, Alabama.